Charlesetc/orangebuild/readme.md

 I desperately wanted to be able to organize my ocaml code into directories which corresponded to modules.
 So that"s exactly what orangebuild does!

-... in 187 lines of ocaml.
+... in 196 lines of ocaml.

 ## usage

 Right now there"s not much to it.

-Given a folder mylib with a bunch of files, run:
+Given a folder `library` with a bunch of files, run:

 ```
-orangebuild mylib
+orangebuild library
 ```

-This generates a `mylib.cmo`, which you can compile into the rest of your code with:
+This generates a `library.cmo`, which you can compile into the rest of your code with:

 ```
-ocamlc mylib.cmo some_actual_ocaml_file.ml -o some_actual_ocaml_file.byte
+ocamlc library.cmo some_actual_ocaml_file.ml -o some_actual_ocaml_file.byte
 ```

 In `some_actual_ocaml_file`, you can access `Mylib` module, and all of the files and